analytics-nuts/Comparative-Study-of-Classification-Techniques-on-Credit-Defaults/README.md

 Now treating this estimated real probability of default as real we plot a scatter plot diagram, with predicted probability from model along the X axis and the estimated real probability along the Y axis.
 Then we fit a linear regression line Y=A+Bx, from the scatter plot.
 Lastly, the model for which A is closest to 0, B is closest to 1 and R² is highest, is considered as the best model to represent the real probability of default.

+To see the detailed code for the sorting-smoothing method [visit here](https://github.com/analytics-nuts/Comparative-Study-of-Classification-Techniques-on-Credit-Defaults).

 The scatter plots of real probability of default(estimated from *Sorting Smoothing Method*)(Y) versus the predicted probability from the model (x) along with the fitted linear regression line for each of the six classifiers are as follow: